gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 This package is the second (the first one is for [optogenetic experiments](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex)) to support the analysis of a project in the [Sabatini Lab](https://sabatini.hms.harvard.edu/) at Harvard Medical School in which we try to better understand how the brain allows us to decide what to do next.
 This package is written to analyze photometry experiments.

 It uses jupyter noteboooks and each stage of the pipeline can be run stand-alone or as part of work flow controlled by one "master jupyter notebook" that uses the [papermill](https://papermill.readthedocs.io/en/latest/) library to control all the notebooks in the pipeline.

-This package is written to analyze photometry experiments.
+After each session is analyzed there is a second step called

 The goal was to write a pipeline that allows for others in the lab to write there own notebooks and add them to the pipeline.

 The choice of notebook will determine what pipeline/analysis will be executed.